arenaxr/arena-mqtt-tools/sec-performance/README.md

 ## Parsing the logs

 The logs are parsed using the jupyter notebook in `analize-logs.ipynb`.
-Update the notebook to use the latest log file.
+Update the notebook to use the latest log files.